Fundamentals of Prosperity

 Proverbs 22:26-27 Be not thou one of them that strike hands, or of them that are sureties for debts.
 If thou hast nothing to pay, why should he take away thy bed from under thee?

 The wisdom of God says to not be a guarantor for the debts of others because if the other does not pay and you cannot pay, they will take your home (bed).
 It would not be wise to borrow money yourself.
 I have known many seemingly wise people that mortgaged their homes to drill oil wells or develop land and when the economy turned, they lost everything.
-It takes longer to wait until you have the cash to invest but, if you wait, they will never take your bed if you invest your own money and the house for instance does not sell right away.
+It takes longer to wait until you have the cash to invest, but if you wait, they will never take your bed if you invest your own money and the house, for instance, does not sell right away.

 If you do have a mortgage work day and night to get it paid off.
 Then do not borrow against it for any reason.
 This is finely stated in Proverbs also: